MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/assign-user-roles.md

 <a name="EmailUsers"></a>
 ## Send email to users
-Use your email client to send email to [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] users.
+Use your email client to send email to [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] users.
 You don’t need to research a user’s email address.
 The email opens with the recipient’s address already filled in.

 1. Navigate to **Settings** > **User Management**.